 Ataxia is a medical condition caused by lack of muscle coordination, the loss of balance and physical coordination can lead to difficulties in walking, balance, swallowing, speech, eye movement, and other voluntary movement.

-There is no cure for ataxia, there are treatments available, however they mostly focus on easing symptoms and helping patients attain as much independence as possible with the use of adaptive devices, they do not treat the neurological dysfunction caused by cell degeneration.
+There is no cure for ataxia, there are treatments available, however, they mostly focus on easing symptoms and helping patients attain as much independence as possible with the use of adaptive devices, they do not treat the neurological dysfunction caused by cell degeneration.

 Stem cell therapy is one of these treatments, and it improves the quality of life of people diagnosed with ataxia.
-Over the years, thousands of patients with different forms of ataxia have been treated with stem cell therapy, where they received healthy stem cells to replace the damaged tissue in their body.
+Over the years, thousands of patients with different forms of ataxia have been treated with stem cell therapy, where they received healthy stem cells to replace the damaged tissue in their bodies.

 How does stem cell therapy treat ataxia？

 Stem cells are unique cells that have the remarkable ability to self-renew and differentiate into specialized cell types.
 These cells serve as the building blocks of the body, playing a crucial role in development, growth, and tissue repair.
 Self-renewal allows stem cells to maintain a pool of undifferentiated stem cells, while differentiation enables them to give rise to cells of various lineages such as nerve cells, muscle cells, blood cells, or skin cells.
 This capacity for differentiation is critical for the development, growth, and repair of tissues in the body.